darkcoordinate/karn/README.md

 ### An unexpected meeting
 -------------------------

 "Ooh!...
 You have a meeting to attend."
 Raghav woke up with with a headache.
 "Fuck !
-This headache. " He looks at his cellphone.
+This headache. " '''He looks at his cellphone.
+10 missed call ! same number !
+Who is this person.'''